AMoustafa01/Meowl-Evolution/README.md

 Finally, our results show that the microraptor would potentially evolve some  feline-like features but may retain its gliding-approach for hunting when pushed into a more nocturnal lifestyle.
 This finding supports the proposed hypothesis by García-Girón et al., (2022) that microraptors may possess less niche-plasticity which may have contributed to their extinction.
 These results do not necessarily end the evolutionary possibility of the Meowl, but highlight future challenges.
+Finally,  we would like to take the chance of the first Meowl researchers to give it a scientific name “Felis Alba Melonpi”.
+The added Melonpi is the name of the original cat from the first photoshopped image.

 ## References
 García-Girón, J., Chiarenza, A. A., Alahuhta, J., DeMar, D. G., Heino, J., Mannion, P. D., Williamson, T. E., Wilson Mantilla, G. P., & Brusatte, S. L. (2022).